naisila/rushHourByChainCoders/meetinglog.md

 Naisila, Fatbardh- Added the src and doc directories where the source code and documentation will be included

 Masna- Updated the meeting logs

+## 3rd Meeting

+### Agenda

+-  Discussed about the general features of the game like user interface and gameplay

+### Activities and Contributions

+Talha- Suggested a Main Menu structure with Play, Settings and Exit buttons

+Naisila- Suggested to add time limits to the puzzels

+Fatbardh- Suggested to add a reward system to the game / updated meeting log

+Masna- Suggested to use Stars as reward for solving the puzzles.
+If the player would solve the puzzle within a amount of time and moves they would be awarded 3 stars, those who failed one of those conditions would get 2 stars and those who failed both would get 1 star.

+Kunduz- Suggested to add a new button to Main Menu named My Garage where the user would use the starts that they won into prizes like new cars or avatars.